Preparing to bring your puppy or new dog home

 1. When we are not monitoring our puppies, they are placed in a pen.
-On one 1/2 of the side is a sleeping, water and feeding area and the other half is newspaper or puppy pads.
+On one 1/2 of the side is a sleeping, water and feeding area and the other half is just butcher paper and/ or puppy pads.
 We do this for early potty training and they are used to it.
 Click on this word--> Pen

 2. Our puppies are used to having littermates or their dog mommas sleeping with them.
 This little puppy helps ease the transition) ----> Snuggle Puppy

 3. We are HUGE Chewy fans!
 Free shipping to your door with $50 order.
 This is what we feed our puppies----> Royal Canin Puppy

 **** We do feed Royal Canin canned puppy food mixed in with the dry food.
 We strongly believe a "Raw Diet" is best for dogs though.
 It's just not realistic for us to do this with multiple dogs.
 There are many great resources to feed raw.
 Ask us for suggestions.

 Based on our veterinarian's suggestion, we will be switching to ProPlan by Nov.
 2023.
 Here is the link to ProPlan puppy food from Chewy----> PURINA PRO PLAN Puppy Toy Breed Chicken & Rice Formula Dry Dog Food, 5-lb bag - Chewy.com